 - Prune back lightly.
 Cutting back much less of a younger branch to a node won’t make the tree look as bare, and healthy regrowth is likely.
 The younger you start this kind of intervention on the lower limbs, the better.

 - When you have to: If a limb is diseased or seriously damaged.
-If you need to be able to see through the tree or create walking clearance for safety reasons.
-I’m just here to tell you, don’t expect it to ever look good.
+If you need to be able to see through the tree or create walking clearance for safety reasons, then don’t expect it ever to look good.
 Evergreen trees were not made to be “limbed up.”

 - Choose the season: For most evergreen trees, the best time to prune is when branches are not actively growing.
 This will make it much easier to avoid additional damage to tree bark, and the likelihood of an unwanted fungal disease goes way down by choosing a slow time of year.
 Thus, the best time to prune evergreens is from late winter to early spring, well before any new growth will take off for the new season.